jarcane/clojurice/README.md

 Both frontend and backend code have been configured to automatically reload on file changes.
 There's even a helpful audio cue to notify you once a rebuild is done.

 Note that the full backend server system will only be restarted completely when certain files change.
 This is configured through the `build.boot` dev task with the `:files` parameter to the `system` step.

+## Credits and License

+This app is based originally on [system-template](https://github.com/shakdwipeea/system-template) with some further guidance from [tenzing](https://github.com/martinklepsch/tenzing).

+Development has been made possible by [Futurice](http://www.futurice.com/).

+The code is distributed under the Eclipse Public License v1.0 or any later version.
+For more information see `LICENSE` in the root directory.